 WOW, THAT DOESN’T SOUND LIKE GLOWING PRAISE.
 SO WHAT ARE THE THINGS ABOUT HOUSE PARTY THAT DIDN’T WORK?: The script for House Party 2023 was written by Atlanta writers Stephen Glover and Jamal Olori, but this film isn’t as funny or smart or well-written or memorable as that series, despite Kevin’s opening narration stating that “some crazy beautiful, weird-ass sh-t [is] about to go down!”
 Latimore, Cole, and Obilom are talented actors, but they aren’t given any material to work with that makes us care about their characters or about what’s happening to them.
 The party itself has a couple of fun moments, but the party and the actual film are too heavily reliant on celebrity cameos.
 We get to see Snoop Dogg, Mya, Lil Wayne, Lena Waithe, Juvenile, and others show up, but their screen time is minimal, and it does seem as if they’re mostly expected to make the film funny and awesome instead of the main characters themselves.
 The only celebrity cameo that really works is Kid Cudi’s, and that’s because all of his screen time has him basically playing Darius from Atlanta, but he makes it work.
 (Though I will give Lena Waithe some props, if only because of the responses she gets to her marijuana-induced idea of remaking Roots.)

 Very little about the party itself is fun or funny or even relatable.
 In the original House Party, there were certain personalities at Play’s party who you would probably recognize from any real-life house party that you may have attended: There’s the one who complains about how this party has no food or drinks.
 The one who gets White Girl Wasted and expects everyone else to get drunk with them in order to have a good time.
-The one who shows up at the party, only to end up falling asleep.
 The one who does way too much when they’re on the dance floor, resulting in the DJ table being bumped into, or their dance partner instantly wishing that they were dancing with somebody else.
 The one who shows up at the party, only to end up falling asleep throughout the whole thing.
 And of course, the one who thinks he’s simply irresistible to the opposite sex, when in reality, he’s anything but.
 There are no other characters at the party to make us laugh or make us even want to pay attention to in House Party 2023, not even DJ Vic (D.C.
 Young Fly), whose entire personality is comprised of him wanting to find some liquor and get drunk, even though Kevin and Damon forbid him from doing so so he’ll focus on his gig.
 And by the time the Illuminati is introduced in the film, and things really do get weird and twisted in ways that remind us of Atlanta at its very best, it’s too late and it’s not nearly enough to keep the film afloat.

 HOLD UP, THE ILLUMINATI IS IN THIS?!: Yes, they are.
 The real Illuminati that Jay-Z and Beyoncé and Lady Gaga are (allegedly, allegedly) a part of, not the Illuminati from Doctor Strange in the Multiverse of Madness.
 They show up in the third act when Kevin and Damon find themselves up to their eyebrows in sh-t, and Kid Cudi-as-Darius 2.0 agrees to help them out.